losrobbos/github-flow-guide/GIT_WORKFLOW.github.md

 - All conflicts resolved
   - When you are done hit the button "Commit merge" in the editor
-  - Now your branch will get updated and with the changes and you will get back to the pull request
+  - Your branch will get updated with the changes (the main branch is still untouched!)
+  - Now you will get back to the pull request
   - You should be able to merge your "fixed" branch into the main branch
   - The green button "Merge" should appear
   - Perform the merge